Kaptard/async-middleware-stack/README.md

 }

 ```
-To break the stack chain, simply throw a new error or reject a promise inside the
+To break the stack chain, simply return any truthy value. `stack.run` will then
-middleware function.
+return `false`.

 <br>